TheOneandOnlyRiVin/CSUN_CIT210/Lab Assignments/Lab Assignment 3.md

 **Task 2**
 1. Screenshot of Wireshark data from an HTTP page.
-1. Answers to the following questions: <br>
+1. Answers to the following questions:
-    a.
-Which version of the HTTP protocol is used in these transactions? <br>
+    - Which version of the HTTP protocol is used in these transactions?
-    b.
-What is the domain name of the Web server? <br>
+    - What is the domain name of the Web server?
-    c.
-What browser and version does the client use in this capture? <br>
+    - What browser and version does the client use in this capture?
-    d.
-What software and version is running on the Web server? <br>
+    - What software and version is running on the Web server?
-    e.
-What other documents/files did the client request during this transaction? <br>
+    - What other documents/files did the client request during this transaction?

 **Task 3**
 1. Screenshots of the following: